DreamOfTheRedChamber/leetcode/README.md

   - Collections.reverse(List&lt;?&gt;) reverses a linkedlist

 #### Math<a id="basics-math"></a>
-* divide two integers ( useful names: dividend/numerator, divisor/denominator, quotient, residue )
-  * handle boundary cases ( 0, Integer.MIN_VALUE )
-    + return int quotient
-    + return double quotient
-        - record quotient symbol ( neg/pos )
-        - convert dividend and divisor to positive
-        - calculate integer part
-        - calculate fraction part
-            + quotient = ( residue * 10 ) / divisor
-            + residue = ( residue * 10 ) % divisor
-            + use hashmap to record residue and occuring positions to handle recurring
-        - concatenate symbol, integer part, dot, fraction part (possibly with parentheses)
-* mod
+* Mod
         - judge whether a value is even or odd
             + Use num % 2 != 0 rather than num % 2 == 1 because of negative number mod ( e.g. -5 % 2 == -1 )
             + To guarantee mod result is always positive, if knowing num range RANGE, could consider ( num + RANGE ) % RANGE
-* power of integer: Java does not provide a built-in function for Integer values
+* Power of integer: Java does not provide a built-in function for Integer values
         - solution 1: It has a built-in function double Math.pow( double, double ).
 But the computation cost for double is much higher than int and the result needs to be downcasted.
         - solution 2: Use multiply instead when exponent is low.
         - solution 3: When 2 is radix, use bit shifting